sushantbhatnagarcentric/asp.net-with-ELK/Readme.md

 This lets us find what exactly is going on with the system at any given point of time and helps us build a scalable and filterable system.

-In this repository, am using a sample ASP.net code that contains a controller which is dealing with FoodItems.
-You can GET/POST/PUT/PATCH and DELETE them.

 ## Application UI/Version

 In this repository, am using a sample ASP.net code that contains a controller which is dealing with FoodItems.
 You can GET/POST/PUT/PATCH and DELETE them.